 - 3 cups cooked white rice (see explanation above)

 - 1 pint (two cups) fresh oysters, drained and blotted dry (save the juice/liquor)

 - 1/4 teaspoon or more freshly cracked black pepper

 - 1/4 teaspoon poultry seasoning (I use Bells)

 Preheat oven to 350 F degrees.
 Lightly grease an 11 x 7 casserole dish or similar.

 In a large skillet or pot, melt the butter.
-Add the sausage, onions, celery red pepper flakes.
+Add the sausage, onions, celery red pepper flakes and, if using, chopped fennel bulb.
 Cook until sausage is no longer pink and vegetables are soft.
 Add the parsley and garlic.
 Stir for about one minute.
 Add the rice and cook for several minutes over low/medium heat to incorporate all the flavors.
 Add the oysters.
 Continue to cook for a just a few minutes.
 If mixture appears dry, add a bit of the oyster liquor.
 Salt and pepper to taste.
 Add poultry seasoning.
 Mix.
 If using, incorporate the cheese.

 Pour mixture into prepared dish.
 Bake for about 20-25 minutes.